Skip to main content

 • You control every action β€” nothing is posted without your approval

-• You can remove Extrovert's access at any time, directly from LinkedIn
+• You can remove Extrovert's access at any time, directly from the professional network

-• 95% of the LinkedIn tools you already know (big logos too) are also third-party.
+• 95% of the professional-network tools you already know (big logos too) are also third-party.
 Some are just less transparent about how they connect

 Did this answer your question?